GiacomoSignorile/RoWeeder_Phenobench/README.md

 # RoWeeder for the PhenoBench Dataset

 This repository documents the process and results of adapting the **RoWeeder** framework \[[1](#citation)\] for unsupervised weed detection on the **PhenoBench** dataset \[[2](#citation)\].
 The original RoWeeder pipeline was designed for the multi-channel WeedMap dataset.
-This work details the necessary modifications to apply its powerful pseudo-labeling logic to the RGB-only PhenoBench benchmark.
+This work details the necessary modifications to apply its pseudo-labeling logic to the RGB-only PhenoBench benchmark.

-Our primary goal is to provide a fair and comprehensive evaluation of the RoWeeder unsupervised labeling strategy on a new, challenging dataset.
-We detail the engineering solutions for data loading and feature extraction and present a full set of experiments training modern segmentation architectures like SegFormer and ERFNet on the generated pseudo-ground truth.
+Our primary goal is to provide a fair and comprehensive evaluation of the RoWeeder unsupervised labeling strategy on a new dataset.
+We detail the engineering solutions for data loading and feature extraction and present a full set of experiments training segmentation architectures like SegFormer and ERFNet on the generated pseudo-ground truth.

 ![Roweeder Phenobench method](res/image.png)
 ---